Labstep/labstep-api-examples/README.md

     print(r.text)
     print(r.content)

-Then, the post with attachments will appear on your timeline in either the web or mobile apps!
+Then, the experiment with attachments will appear on your timeline in either the web or mobile apps!

 Available storage space while Labstep has no storage limit per-user at present, we do limit the attachment size to 25 MB on uploading.